« Blog

 The monthly benefit is how much money the insurance company will pay you each month if you're disabled, meaning you cannot work due to illness or injury.

 Your monthly benefit needs to be enough to cover household expenses and save for retirement and other goals, like college savings or a home purchase.
-With most disabilities, you can expect to make a recovery eventually, but the last thing you want after years of treatment or rehabilitation is to feel like you're now years behind on retirement savings and your dream of retiring at age 65 is now pushed back.
+With most disabilities, you can expect to make a recovery eventually, but the last thing you want after years of treatment or rehabilitation is to feel like you're now years behind on retirement savings and your dream of retiring is now pushed back.

 Keep in mind that when you pay for a policy yourself, the benefit is not taxable—any benefit you choose is free and clear to cover your expenses and build your savings.